 Can you put a frying pan in the oven?

-How do you know if your pan is suitable for oven cooking?
+How do I know if my pan is suitable for oven cooking?

-To ensure your pan's compatibility, we strongly recommend reading the manufacturer's manual.
-This guide may contain practical advice, such as our "Ultimate Guide to Successful Cooking," which is included with the purchase of the Good Frying Pan.
+To ensure your pan is compatible, we strongly recommend consulting the manufacturer's manual.
+This guide may contain practical advice, such as our "Ultimate Guide to Perfect Cooking Every Time," included with the purchase of the Right Stainless Steel Pan.
 When reading the manual, pay particular attention to the product specifications and descriptions.
-And if you still have questions, don't hesitate to contact the manufacturer or its representatives for more information!
+And if any questions remain, don't hesitate to contact the manufacturer or its representatives for more information!

-Before placing your pan in the oven, we recommend you consider certain criteria to ensure safe cooking:
+Before placing your pan in the oven, we recommend considering certain criteria to ensure safe cooking:

-- Handles: Make sure the handles are made of metal, as plastic, silicone, or wooden handles can melt and burn at high temperatures.
-Therefore, avoid placing these pans in the oven at all costs.
+- Handles: Make sure the handles are metal, as plastic, silicone, or wooden handles can melt and burn at high temperatures.
+Therefore, absolutely avoid placing these pans in the oven.

 - Lid: If your pan has a glass lid, check its heat resistance.
-Some glass lids can break if exposed to excessive heat.
+Some glass lids can shatter if exposed to excessive heat.

 2. The material and thickness of your pan: